Awlgrip Surface Preparation Guide

 Every substrate follows the same three-stage logic, even though the specific products and grits vary:

-- Decontaminate — Remove wax, mold release, oil, salt, oxidation, or old coating residue.
-This is done with an Awlgrip-approved degreaser before any sanding, never after.
+- Decontaminate — Remove wax, mold release, oil, salt, oxidation, or old coating residue with an Awlgrip-approved degreaser (Awlprep Plus T0115, or alkaline degrease on metal) before any sanding, never after.

 - Profile — Sand to the grit specified for that substrate and primer.
 Too coarse leaves visible scratches in the topcoat.
 Too fine fails to give the primer mechanical bite.

-- Solvent wipe — Use the two-cloth method with Awlprep Plus T0115: one cloth wets the surface, the second cloth lifts the dissolved contamination off before the solvent flashes.
+- Solvent wipe — Immediately before priming, use the two-cloth method with Awlprep T0008 (standard) or T0170 / Awlprep 400 (hot weather): one cloth wets the surface, the second cloth lifts the dissolved contamination off before the solvent flashes.
 Single-cloth wiping re-deposits contamination as the solvent evaporates.

 Surface Preparation Guides by Substrate